sassoftware/viya4-monitoring-kubernetes/samples/azure-monitor/README.md

 ## Scrape Prometheus Metrics Endpoints

-SAS Viya components are natively instrumented to expose a Prometheus-compatible HTTP or HTTPS metrics endpoint.
+SAS Viya platform components are natively instrumented to expose a Prometheus-compatible HTTP or HTTPS metrics endpoint.
 This sample shows how to configure Azure Monitor to automatically discover and scrape these endpoints.